mintnchocochip/Image-Compression-and-Encryption-Pipeline/README.md

 * **AES S-box:** The addition of the S-box significantly hardens the scheme against standard cryptanalytic techniques compared to just ACM and Logistic Map
 * **Integrity Verification:** Using SHA-256 prevents undetected modification of the transmitted data blob
 * **Parameter Embedding:** Steganography helps manage keys and parameters securely by bundling them with the ciphertext

-> *Enhancement Note: As discussed regarding the initial faculty feedback, replacing the standard SHA-256 integrity check with HMAC-SHA256 would add authentication.
-This verifies the *sender* of the data (assuming a shared secret key) in addition to verifying integrity, directly addressing the spirit of the "strengthen SHA-256" request by adding authentication capability.*

 ---